markymarkus/permissions-boundary/README.md

 "Arn": "arn:aws:sts::11111111111111:assumed-role/deploy-role-CiRole-F85WQA3W91QI/sumething"
 ```

-## Create and assume an admin role and do something
+## Test 1: Create and assume an admin role and do something
 If Permissions Boundary is not set, this would be a very easy way to get an elevated access to AWS -> "Create a new role with Admin rights and assume the role".
 Let's test how it goes now:
 ```shell
 aws iam create-role --role-name testing --assume-role-policy-document file://assumepolicy.json